junxit/us-congress-bills-116/bill.md

   >   - **(2)** limit, notwithstanding any other provision of law, in whole or in part, the disclosure of information, including classified information, relating to the basis for carrying out such an action; and
   >   - **(3)** exclude, in whole or in part, a source carried out in the course of such an action applicable to a covered procurement of the Department.
   > - **(b)** *Determination and notification* Except as authorized by subsection (c) to address an urgent national security interest, the Secretary may exercise the authority provided in subsection (a) only after—
-  >   - **(1)** obtaining a joint recommendation, in unclassified or classified form, from the Chief Acquisition Officer and the Chief Information Officer of the Department, including a review of any risk assessment made available by an appropriate person or entity, that there is a significant supply chain risk in a covered procurement;
+  >   - **(1)** obtaining a joint recommendation, in unclassified or classified form, from the Chief Acquisition Officer and the Chief Information Officer of the Department, including a review of any risk assessment made available by an appropriate person or entity, including the national risk management center at the Cybersecurity and Infrastructure Security Agency, that there is a significant supply chain risk in a covered procurement;
   >   - **(2)** notifying any source named in the joint recommendation described in paragraph (1) advising—
   >     - **(A)** that a recommendation has been obtained;
   >     - **(B)** to the extent consistent with the national security and law enforcement interests, the basis for such recommendation;